 The amount of binder in the storage tank(s) shall be determined before and after each production period so that the amount of material on hand and the exact amount used during the production period can be determined.
 This can be done with a meter or other methods.
 Periodically, an approximate determination of binder usage should be made.
 This is accomplished by checking the quantity used in the project against the quantity delivered to the plant for a predetermined period of time, accounting for the quantity on hand.

-Take a daily sample, consisting of two one-pint friction top cans of material, from the binder line supplying the mixer to submit to the Central Laboratory.
-One can is to be retained and one can, labeled identically in accordance with this section, will be given to the producer for their immediate testing or retention.
+Take a daily sample, consisting of three one-pint friction top cans of material, from the binder line supplying the mixer.
+All three cans should be labeled identically.
+One can should then be given immediately to the producer for testing or retention.
+The second can will be collected and shipped to the MoDOT central lab for testing as defined below.
+The third can should be retained at the district level until the sample ID containing the related binder has been accepted at the Central Lab.
+In the event that a sample fails to meet the minimum criteria after testing, the third can be used for further evaluation of the material as needed.
 If the plant produces two or more mixes with the same PG binder grade, only one sample is required to represent that day’s production.
 If the plant produces more than one mix in a day and each mix requires different PG binder grades, one sample is required for each binder used that day.
-Retain all of the daily binder samples on the project for one week until one of the following occurs:
+A can from the first daily sample should be sent to the central lab immediate for testing.
+Following the first day’s production, retain all of the daily binder samples on the project for one week until one of the following occurs:

 - The weekly binder samples have been accumulated.

 - The last binder sample for the project has been obtained.

 - A possible binder related problem is observed.